xtremestuff/protune-transforms/README.md

 **Recent GoPro camera releases have different sensors but they appear to use the same color matrix data. <sup>#<sup>**

 > **<sup>#</sup> Important:**
 > Whilst all GoPros appear to use the same Color Matrices, the raw gains applied for Native White Balance are different between the various imaging sensors and even within the models using the same sensors.
-The resulting XYZ Matrix will be different for each GoPro model.
+> <br><br>**The resulting XYZ Matrix will be different for each GoPro model.**
-> <br>There will be slight color variations when the "Native" color transforms (based off the IMX117 sensor) are used across the different GoPro iterations.
-The Rec.709 Gamut based transforms should work across all variations regardless.
+> <br><br>**There will be slight color variations when the "Native" color transforms (based off the IMX117 sensor & HERO5 Black) are used across the different GoPro iterations.**
+> <br><br>The Rec.709 Gamut based transforms should work across all variations regardless.

+### Sensor Data
 The imaging sensors and their associated GoPro models are listed below:

 | Sensor    | Camera           |